The Alexa skills store starts to fill up quickly.

 Do not think you need an exaggerated design.
 Some of the best skills have a simple, clean design that already makes you guess the capabilities of the skill.

-Make the icon recognizable, avoid details that you’d see badly in small sizes, use little or no text, and don’t use photographs (in smaller sizes they would be hard to see clearly.
+Make the icon recognizable, avoid details that you’d see badly in small sizes, use little or no text.
+Also, don’t use photographs (in smaller sizes they would be hard to see clearly.

 Once you have caught your eye with your icon, it is time to win over the user with the description.

 3. Write an attractive and valuable description

 Imagine a person visiting the Alexa Skill Store.

 He wants to activate some new skills to make his Echo device more complete.

 It flows in the thousands and must evaluate what is right for you.

 Some have a short, cool description that speaks only of what the skill does, its characteristics.

 Then he finds one that has a detailed description that tells the functionality of the skill, the benefits of its use, enhances its value and makes you imagine while using it.